skip to navigationskip to main content

 You have to copy the .FRM file to each hard drive for them to be effective.
 Save these in the custom forms folder.

-All form files must be copied into the same location on each machine in a network. you can trace this using ‘Company Data Auditor’ on the Accounts Command Centre.
+All form files must be copied into the same location on each machine in a network.
+You can trace this using ‘Company Data Auditor’ on the Accounts Command Centre.

 Sales Orders: a caution